 Caregivers are people who help elderly, ill, injured, and/or disabled patients with attaining their needs and completing day-to-day tasks.

-A caregiver could work with a patient that requires short or long-term assistance.
-They may do so in different settings, including at the sick or elderly person’s residence or a professional medical facility (such as a hospital or nursing home).
+A caregiver could work with a patient that requires long-term assistance at the sick or elderly person’s residence.

 Although many caregivers fill this role as professional and paid employees, family caregivers are those who take care of their own family and/or one that they’re friends with or close to.